 - Gets the maximum return on your advertising investment.

 Other advantages of Google Ads are the capability to reach, budget flexibility, the immediacy, and the control of Ads.

 Each month, approximately 80% of Internet users in the United States (and hundreds of millions more in the rest of the world) view Google Ads campaigns.
 Google Ads offers you immediate access to this large group of potential customers.

 Google Ads is a profitable program for companies of all sizes.

 - Choose to pay for clicks (CPC) or for impressions (CPM) received by your advertisements.

-- Cost per click (CPC) or cost per impression (CPM) amount, so you can decide how much you want to pay each time a user clicks on your ad or view it.
+- For the cost per click (CPC) or cost per impression (CPM) you can decide how much you want to pay each time a user clicks on your ad or view it.